openbenches/openbenches.org/CONTRIBUTING.md

 * Find the directory `/vendor/jublonet/codebird-php/src/`
 * Place cacert.pem in that directory - overwriting the old file

-The following was written by someone using Fedora Server 37 which has PHP 8.1 MariaDB 10.5 and ImageMagick 6.9.
-Not all of this will work exactly as presented on other Linux distros.
-This does not attempt to cover macOS or Windows.

 ## Getting a copy of the code on your computer

 * Create an account on https://GitHub.com/